L-Azymm/Luqman-Aziem/Cryptography - CBS 2373/Assessments/2. Lab Works 20%/Lab 2/Lab 2.md

 **`ERROR 2026 (HY000): TLS/SSL error: wrong version number`**

-This is due to the mismatch in SSL/TLS versions
+This is due to the mismatch in SSL/TLS versions / Or this may happen if the service doesn't support the usage of SSL/TLS

 ---